History Graduate Alumni

 Our graduates have become professors, lawyers, writers, museum directors, and librarians, and enjoyed successful careers in business and educational administration.

 Darryl Brock received his Ph.D. in Latin American History in 2014.
-He is an Assistant Professor at CUNY Borough of Manhattan Community College where he specializes in Latino studies, cultural identity, and immigration.
+He is an Assistant Professor of history at Wenzhou-Kean University in Wenzhou, China where he specializes in Latino studies, cultural identity, and immigration.

 Edoardo Marcello Barsotti

 Edoardo Marcello Barsotti received his Ph.D. in History in 2019.
 He is a historian of nationalism and racism.
 He is currently a Research Fellow at the University of Pisa and a Teaching Associate at the University of Genova, Italy.